Traeger-GmbH/release-server/README.md

 - the meta information in form of the deployment.json
 - a changelog

-You can find an example artifact payload in form of a zip file here: [Example artifact payload](https://github.com/Traeger-GmbH/release-server/tree/master/Example)
+You can find an example artifact payload in form of a zip file here: [Example artifact payload](https://github.com/Traeger-GmbH/release-server/tree/master/examples)

 __PUT request to upload an artifact__:

-`curl -k -X PUT https://localhost:5001/releaseartifact/upload/<your_prodcut_name>/debian/amd64/1.0 -H 'Authorization: Basic <base 64 encoded "username:password">' -H 'content-type: multipart/form-data' -F =@/path/to/the/artifactPayload`
+`curl -k -X PUT http://localhost:5001/releaseartifact/upload/<your_prodcut_name>/debian/amd64/1.0 -H 'Authorization: Basic <username:password>' -H 'content-type: multipart/form-data' -F =@/path/to/the/artifactPayload;type=application/zip`

 __Note:__ You have replace the placeholder in the PUT request (product name, authorization header)